SidoPillai/blockchain/README.md

 13. Next Block :
 To identify what comes after the current block

-### Transaction Data
+### Body
-Transaction data is made up of the following:
+Body is made up of transaction data that comprises of the following:
 1. Hash
 2. Size
 3. Received Time